Hamled/googctf-2019/beginners/reversing-emoji/NOTES.md

 Given the earlier challenge (work computer) which had a website to visit, I completed the domain name to get the url http://emoji-t0anaxnr3nacpt4na.web.ctfcompetition.com/.
 Visiting that URL however, didn't lead me to anything useful.

+One thing I didn't mention earlier, is that I had examined the resulting code after transforming it from the emoji version.
+I got a sense of what each block was doing -- specifically, it was loading a sequence of integers onto the stack and then cycling through them, doing an xor operation and printing out the result.

+The interesting thing, after examining the xor operations, was the value being xor'd with the number on the stack.
+It was not the same value each time, like a very simple key, nor was it repeating.

+Instead, it appeared to be following a specific pattern: 3, 5, 7, 11, 101, 131, 151, 181, ...
+Luckily there's a website which can help identify specific sequences of integers, [the on-line encyclopedia of integer sequences](https://oeis.org/).
+Putting just the first six values into there, it found the sequence right away -- the palindromic primes.

+This probably explained why the program is taking so long, rather than have this sequence encoded into the data it was likely calculating primes at run-time and checking them for palindrome...ism? palindromity?
+Whatever.

+Thankfully I can speed the process along because I can get a long list of them online and run through the xor process much quicker.

 ### Side note
 The flavor text here indicates to me that maybe the way to access the Admin panel for the gov-xss challenge is to find a persisted HTTP cookie within the NTFS archive from the family-computer challenge.